 Though Lizette slept but fitfully for weeks after the discovery, there was no therapy and no attempt by adults to help Lizette and her brothers make sense of their experience.
-"And I just knew for a long time that, whoever it was that harmed her, he was coming after me.
+"They told us, 'You guys go home.'
+That was it.
+And I just knew for a long time that, whoever it was that harmed her, he was coming after me.
 I was afraid for a long time."

-By her eighth-grade year, Lizette's parents had divorced; and the family's straightened circumstances meant Lizette would move to the public high school for grades 9-12.
-There she took summer school classes in an effort to speed her path to graduation.
-Lizette was 19 when she finished high school.
+In her eighth-grade year, Lizette was ASB president and a member of the student council.
+Her parents had divorced, and the family's straightened circumstances meant Lizette would move to the public high school for grades 9-12.
+There she took summer school classes to speed her path to graduation.
+Lizette was 19 when she finished diploma requirements.
 She did not attend her graduation.
+"I was really ashamed, ashamed that anyone knew how old I was, and I'm in high school," she said.

 Our interview had reached its logical conclusion, the coda where the interviewer asks, "Is there anything I haven't asked that should be a part of this conversation?"
 Lizette clutched the recorder.
 Seconds passed.
 Her voice almost a whisper, she began, "Well, maybe there is one more thing."
 There were secrets.
 My stepfather was an alcoholic.
 My mother was manic-depressed.
 She was not medicated until she was like in her 40s.
 There was a lot of violence in our home.
 We gave the appearance that everything was okay.
 But when we were at home, we weren't allowed to play with other children-unless we were at school.
 We were kind of locked in the house, because we didn't want other people to know how ugly it was on the inside.
 So, I think that was why I was so quiet.

-Her mother's manic-depression manifested in rages.
+Her mother's manic-depression manifested in explosive anger.
 "She raged a lot.
 And when I say raged, there was violence where there were holes in the walls."
+Lizette spoke quietly.
+"That kind of violence."
 When Mom was on a tear, Lizette and her siblings would stay out of sight.
 "I would run and hide to protect myself," she said.
 Lizette reflected now on how her mother's unmedicated ailment may have affected the experience of being retained.
 "Most moms would probably try to help you understand, to work through it.
 But I didn't-we didn't-have any of those tools."